mmaleki92/realpython/f_strings.md

 >>> "Name: {} Score: {}".format(name, score)
 "Name: Jack Score: 95"
 ```

-in this example, you embed the values of the variables into the curly braces `{}` which are acting as placeholders.
-The `format()` method then fills your placeholders with the values of the variables `name` and `score`, in the order they are listed.
+In this example, the curly braces {} act as placeholders.
+The .format() method then fills these placeholders with the values from the name and score variables, in the order they are listed.

-This works, but who can remember the order of the placeholders? especially in a dozen of variables.
-Here comes the f-strings.
+This works, but keeping track of the placeholder order can get confusing, especially when you have many variables.
+Here come f-strings.

 ## What Are F-Strings?